 Vitamin A and vitamin D are beneficial in the treatment psoriasis, but the high doses required to make a real difference are potentially toxic.
 Safer, less toxic vitamin analogues have been developed (calcipotriol & acetretin) which require a prescription from your doctor.
 Check with your doctor before taking a specific high dose vitamin A or vitamin D supplement.

 Psychological distress can have profound effects on the immune system.
 Such distress is reported as a trigger factor by approximately two thirds of people with psoriasis, and those suffering from the most stress have the worst results after psoriasis treatment.
 A psychologist may be able to teach you better ways of coping with the problem.

 With appropriate treatment, psoriasis can be well controlled for the vast majority of sufferers and a normal lifestyle enjoyed.
 However, very few of these therapies are natural ones.
 Combination therapy is usually the best option.

 Our dermatologists are trained medial practitioners specialised in skin disorders, skin diagnosis and all forms of skin treatments.
 Furthermore, they know a lot about psoriasis.
 Cutis Clinic psoriasis treatments range from creams, diet, prescribed medication and Narrowband phototherapy.

-The presence of medical doctors at Cutis Clinic means our clients are eligible for a Medicare rebate for their psoriasis consultation.
-Many clients also qualify for refunds on prescribed medication.
+The presence of medical doctors at Cutis Clinic means our patients are eligible for a Medicare rebate for their psoriasis consultation.
+Many patients also qualify for refunds on prescribed medication.

-Additionally, treatments such as Narrowband phototherapy can be bulk-billed with no additional cost to our covered clients.
+Additionally, treatments such as Narrowband phototherapy can be bulk-billed with no additional cost to our covered patients.

 As we are a specialist group of doctors, a referral from your GP is advised for all Medicare claims.
 Call us directly on (07) 3088 6985 to arrange an appointment or enquire about the referral process.